 Jill and Torrie owned a piece of commercial property together.
 Their cousin Kevin, a Realtor, has been trying to find them a new tenant.
 Meanwhile, Jill’s uncle Eddy, a shady attorney, has been urging them to sell.
 Now Torrie’s husband, Scott, will inherit his wife’s share.
 Scott has another motive besides greed.
 Torrie had announced her plan to leave him for another man, Griff Beasley.
 Griff was Torrie’s colleague at the magazine where she worked as well as the photographer at Jill’s wedding.
 Griff implicates Hally, another coworker.
 Hally and Torrie were competing for a promotion.
 Then [Suspect X] turns up dead.

-The final paragraph is where the clues lead to the killer.
-If possible, include what insight the protagonist has gained.
+The Big Reveal The final paragraph is where the clues lead to the killer, and the protagonist has an insight about what she’s learned.
 This last is important for emotional resonance so readers will be eager for the sequel to see what happens next to your heroine.

 It appears Suspect Y did [Evil Deed].
 Snooping into his background, Torrie learned that Suspect Alpha helped him [Do Something Bad].
 Suspect Alpha murdered Torrie because she found out about [His Illegal Business], and then Suspect X because she’d discovered [fill in blank].
 Marla reveals the killer and is free to enjoy her own wedding ceremony.

 Do you dread writing a synopsis?
 If so, get used to it, because this tool is essential to your career as a writer.
 Not only is a synopsis necessary for a book proposal, but the sales force at your publishing house may use it to design your cover or to plan marketing materials for your book.